Andros – History and Mythology

-The history of Andros and mythology, as is natural, is directly linked to that of the rest of the Aegean and Greek islands.
-Andros has ancient names like Hydrusa (with plenty of water), Epagris, Nonagria (liquid field), Lasia (with lush vegetation) and Gavros.
+Andros’ history and mythology, as is natural, are directly linked with the rest of the Aegean and Greek islands.
+The island has many ancient names like Hydrusa (with plenty of water), Epagris, Nonagria (liquid field), Lasia (with lush vegetation), and Gavros.
 The most prevalent version of the island’s name dates back to mythology.

 Before 3000 BC from the union of Apollo with Rios (daughter of Staphylos, son of Dionysus) was born Anios.
 Apollo made Anio king of Delos, who had three daughters and two sons, Andros, and Mykonos.
 His sons reigned on two islands and gave them their names.
 The mythological origins of the inhabitants of the island interpret the dominant worship of God Dionysus and the presence of the gods-ancestors in their coins.

 History of Andros during prehistoric and archaic times